Digging the Pit Of Success for TPC-DS

 In a companion post we argued that building tools for agents is, finally, a tractable UX problem: agents always read the manual, run as many reps as you'd like, and never lie about what they did.
 "Bad" UX for agents is solvable the same way all software is - measure and iterate.
 We laid out what to measure (success rate, wall clock, expense) and the three levers to pull (model selection, harness, tool performance).

-This is the post where we actually pull them.
-Here's how we took Trilogy from a 25% agentic success rate to 80%, while cutting token usage - and what TPC-DS had to do with both the progress and the pain.
+This is our shame post about how we needed to pull those levers to get our language to be as good as we thought it was.
+A lot of hubris and some lessons along the way - taking Trilogy from a 25% agentic success rate to 80%, while cutting token usage - and what TPC-DS had to do with both the progress and the pain.

 First, some context